Exception From Informed Consent (EFIC)

 Michelle Biros, MD, MS, former Department Head and Professor of Emergency Medicine, is a national expert on issues concerning consent within clinical trials, and specifically is considered an expert on exception from informed consent within emergency medicine.

 Innovative patient safeguards are built into the EFIC regulations, including pre-study community consultation and public notification.
 For our department's EFIC trials - including ProTECT, RAMPART, ESETT, ACCESS, ARREST, HOBIT, FASTEST - we did extensive consultation with thousands of members of the general public and a more targeted group at risk of the diseases under study (brain injuries, status seizures).
 Our results suggest a general support of emergency research with and without consent, and an appreciation that the investigators were seeking the community’s opinion.

 It is also necessary, when conducting EFIC trials, for investigators to develop an informed consent process in the event that prospective informed consent may somehow be possible for an individual case.
 In such severe critical circumstances as those for which EFIC was developed, any prospective informed consent, if possible at all, would likely come from the patient’s LAR.
 In many EFIC circumstances, prospective consent is not feasible from the LAR because the LAR is not present within the intervention’s time window, the subject (and hence the LAR) is not identifiable, or it is felt that the LAR is too distraught or otherwise incapacitated to render an informed prospective decision regarding the participation of the patient-subject in the trial

 Learn more about EFIC in the Articles section.

 The Department of Emergency Medicine also provides an "OPT OUT" bracelet for individuals who do not want to participate in the study in order that they would not be enrolled.

-To receive an OPT OUT bracelet, please email or phone the department at 612-624-7426 or at firstname.lastname@example.org.
+To receive an OPT OUT bracelet, please email the department at firstname.lastname@example.org.